 The course aims to develop the essential skills to optimize a relational Database and to give an overview of the main alternative technologies for data persitence related to the big data phenomenon, so to promote the informed choice of the most suitable system for each use case.

 Most of the course is on physical Database optimization, and at the end the main related skills will be to read an execution plan and to decide when ad how indexing, multidimensional clustering, range partitioning or materialized views should be recommended in relation systems.

 Concerning non relational systems, the student will be able to decide autonomously which data solution is the most adequate given the nature of the data and the requirements to be fulfilled.

 Advanced features of PL/SQL will be presented, together with rudiment of NoSQL technology.

 A project that adds advanced functionalities and the capability to store and manage non relational data through polyglot system is required to be developed and discussed.

 A good autonomy in managing and optimizing a relational DBMS, reading an execution plan and mastering PL/SQL is required.

 Knowledge of fundamentals of NOSQL models (key values, document store, graph based, columnar) is required, so to be able to decide which technology

 Ability to apply knowledge and understanding:

-the ability to add non trivial functionalities and a web interface to an existing Database is expected.
+the ability to add non trivial functionalities and multiple solutions to an existing Database is expected.

 the project must be rigidly documented with a precise language and UML diagrams.